 \section{\textbf{Introduction}}

 The notion of almost sure (a.s.) convergence of a sequence of random variables $(X_n)_{n\in \NN}$ to a random variable $X$ as $n\ra\infty$, is certainly one of the most natural concepts in probability and statistics in the assessment of the evolution of observed data.
-While intuitive to grasp due to its similarity to the pointwise converence of deterministic functions, it suffers from two principal flaws: \begin{enumerate} \item On a practical level, there is no satisfactory quantification at hand, since the modulus of convergence, that is the \textit{last index} $n_\e$, when a given error threshold $\e>0$ is broken in the sense of $|X_{n_\e}-X|>\e$, is inherently random and not easily accessible. \item On a theoretical level, almost sure convergence does not define a proper topology on the space of random variables $L^0$, see \cite{Ord66}. \end{enumerate} In this article we address problem (a) in Lemma~\ref{lem:Quant BC for e_n} by a general result on the tradeoff between a given sequence of error tolerances $\epsilon = (\e_n)_{n\in \NN}$ and the integrability of the random number $\oO_\epsilon$ which counts in how many indices $n$ we have $|X_n-X|>\e_n$.
-Clearly, this error frequency $\oO_\epsilon$ is always a lower bound{, and hence,} a weaker measure than the desired modulus of convergence $n_\e$ in (a).
-Yet, it is a meaningful measure for a.s.~convergence, since we can show that the worst case gap between the two numbers turns out to be asymptotically negligible in many situations.
+This type of convergence is intuitive to grasp due to its similarity to the pointwise converence of deterministic functions.
+We highlight the following two particularities of a.s.~convergence: \begin{enumerate} \item {On a practical level, we are not aware of a satisfactory quantification in the literature, since the modulus of convergence $\m_\e$, that is the \textit{last index} $\m_\e\in \NN$, when a given error threshold $\e>0$ is broken in the sense of $|X_{\m_\e}-X|>\e$, is inherently random and seemingly not easily accessible.} \item On a theoretical level, almost sure convergence does not define a proper topology on the space of random variables $L^0$, see \cite{Ord66}. \end{enumerate} In this article we address problem (a) in Lemma~\ref{lem:Quant BC for e_n} by a general result on the tradeoff between a given sequence of error tolerances $\epsilon = (\e_n)_{n\in \NN}$ and the integrability {for each of the random numbers $\oO_\epsilon$ and $\m_\e$,} where $\oO_\epsilon$ counts in how many indices $n$ we have $|X_n-X|>\e_n$ and $\m_\epsilon$ is given above.
+Clearly, the error frequency $\oO_\epsilon$ is always a lower bound of the last error occurrence $\m_\e$, and therefore a weaker measure than the desired modulus of convergence $\m_\e$ in (a).
+Yet, it is a meaningful statistical measure for a.s.~convergence, since it will turn out that both satisfy the same upper bounds in Lemma~\ref{lem:BC1} and we can show that the worst case gap between the two numbers turns out to be asymptotically negligible in many situations.
 This result is then applied to several classical martingale convergence theorems and strong laws for martingale differences, and finally applied to more concrete applications in machine learning, classical statistics, and biology.